marcelcastrobr/AWS_solution_architect/README.md

 This repository is target for people that are planning to start using AWS (Amazon Web Services) or willing to pursue the certification path.

-Feel free to fork this repository and contribute to it in your
+Feel free to fork this repository and contribute to it.

+Please not that this repo is under construction and will be update as part of my learning path with Amazon Web Service journey.

 ![My badge](/images/AWS-SolArchitect-Associate_badge.png)